- Student life

 The MA in Educational Practice is a practice-focused qualification which aims to help teachers and other educational practitioners to extend their professional skills and abilities at Master's level.
 It aims to develop the capacity to critically engage with practice in order to improve it through systematic enquiry and engagement with research, literature, policy and curriculum frameworks.
 There is an emphasis throughout the modules on the development of pedagogical practice.
 The course offers subject specialist pathways in Mathematics, English and Science as well as a generic pathway.
 The course is designed for both experienced practitioners and those at the start of their career.

-To find out more about the course and to meet the programme leader, please book on to our next Open Evening on Thursday 14th July 2016 , 5-7pm.
+To find out more about the course and to meet the Programme Leader, please visit us on Thursday 8th September 2016, 5-7pm.

 Please note: this course is also available to study at University Centre Shrewsbury.